dtplay/ga4-ecommerce-analysis/README.md

 - `exports/` – cleaned analysis outputs in CSV format used as Power BI sources.
 - `powerbi/` – Power BI report and a PDF export of the dashboard for quick viewing.

-If you mainly care about the results, start with **`notebooks/06_analysis.ipynb`** and load the Power BI report to explore the findings interactively.
+If you mainly care about the results, open the **[Live Interactive Dashboard](https://dtplay.github.io/ga4-ecommerce-analysis/)** 🔗 (Right-click to open in a new tab) directly, or explore the pre-aggregated findings inside `notebooks/06_analysis.ipynb`.

 ## Key Findings